Giftbit/internal-edhi/README.md

 You may find multiple Accounts if developers from the company set up testing development accounts.
 This is not unusual.

+### Freeze and unfreeze Account

+`./node_modules/.bin/ts-node scripts/freezeAccount.ts`
+`./node_modules/.bin/ts-node scripts/unfreezeAccount.ts`

+Freeze and unfreeze an Account by accountId.
+Freezing is how we revoke/disable/delete an account.
+As indicated this operation is easily reversible.

+This does not delete their API keys.
+I think it's a good idea to *not* delete their API keys just in case communication gets confused and the customer is not actually done using Lightrail yet.

 ### Export database

 `./node_modules/.bin/ts-node scripts/export.ts`